klpanagi/hbot-strategy-dsl/README.md

 The main strategy file which users need to care about the most.
 ```

-These files use the same information, which are essentially the core
-attributes of a Strategy:
+By digging into these files, we noticed that the same information is used, which is essentially the core attributes of a Strategy:

 - Name
 - Description